Codecademy/docs/content/cpp/concepts/math-functions/terms/pow/pow.md

 ---
 Title: 'pow()'
-Description: 'Returns the result of a base raised to the power of an exponent.'
+Description: 'Returns the result of a base value raised to the power of an exponent.'
 Subjects:
   - 'Computer Science'
 Tags: